phatak-dev/blog/_posts/2017-02-15-scaling-spark-with-kubernetes-part-2.md

 * #### Step 1 :Pre-Requisites

 To install the kubernetes on local machine, we install minikube.
-But minikube normally uses some kind of virtualisation layer to install the need code.
-So for our example, we will use virtualbox as our virtualisation layer.
-For more requirements can be found [here](https://kubernetes.io/docs/getting-started-guides/minikube/#requirements)
+But minikube normally uses some kind of virtualization layer to install the needed software.
+So for our example, we will use virtualbox as our virtualization layer.
+For more pre-requisites refer [here](https://kubernetes.io/docs/getting-started-guides/minikube/#requirements).

 Download and Install virtualbox from [here](http://www.virtualbox.org).